tyler-technologies-oss/forge-design-system/blog/2024-06-10-forge-3-generally-available/index.md

 ## What's New?

 Along with the various breaking changes, we've also introduced many new features and improvements in Forge 3.0 that we think you'll love.
-Please review the full list of changes in detail to make sure you don't miss out anything!
+Please review the full list of changes in detail to make sure you don't miss out on anything!

-Here is a list of key highlights:
+Here is a list of some of the key highlights:

--
+- Buttons no longer require a native `<button>` element as a child
+  - The button and icon button also offer more variants for different use cases
+- Checkboxes and radios no longer require a native `<input>` element as a child
+- Button toggles have received a design update to reduce emphasis
+- A new `<forge-split-button>` component has been introduced to facilitate implementing the split button design pattern
+- Dialogs have been completely rebuilt from scratch using the native `<dialog>` element
+- Popups have been renamed to popover and have been updated to use the new overlay primitive
+- Tabs have been rewritten from scratch for improved accessibility
+- The slider has been rewritten from scratch and should now be more stable and accessible
+- The list and list item components now require a new HTML structure for improved accessibility and more flexible usage
+- Expansion panels no longer use JavaScript-based animations
+- Tooltips received a minor design update to improve contrast and readability
+- The text field and select components now share the same underlying `<forge-field>` element for consistency
+  - These components now also allow for labels outside of the field as well via the `labelPosition` property.

+This is only scratching the surface!
+There are many more smaller features that have been introduced in this release, and the upgrade guide will help you understand how to take advantage of them.

 :::info
 Forge 3.0 is **not** a visual overhaul, but a modernization of the library.
 We've made many improvements under the hood